Tipoca/scaml/Branches.md

 * <release-name>: Stable version.
 Should work with the corresponding Tezos mainnet.
 Point to the latest patch level tag.
 * pre-<release-name>:  Should work with the next Tezos mainnet candidate.
-* master: Development version for the current or next Tezos mainnet candidate.
+* master: Development version for the next Tezos mainnet candidate.

 # Release names